 Who is the norm and how do we judge that?

-If a child is loved, fed, housed and cared for with time well spent on them in nurturing environment; is that not a whole family experience?
+If a child is loved, fed, housed, and cared for with time well spent on them in a nurturing environment; is that not a whole family experience?

 Children be patient with us as we have been with you.
 Remember we know how hard it is growing up, we did it too.
 We know how hard it is to adjust constantly to life’s new rules.
 That is why I say to you, live by your conscience and do unto to others, as you would like them to do to you.
 Always think positively even when the odds are down, and remember if you will it, the sun will always come up tomorrow.